The Tigers Curse Mythology - Urban Legends of Hanshin

 Origin of the Curse - The 1985 Euphoria

 In 1985, the Hanshin Tigers dominated the Central League, finishing 14.5 games ahead of second place behind a fearsome lineup anchored by Randy Bass, Masayuki Kakefu, and Akio Okada.
 Bass won the Triple Crown with a .350 average, 54 home runs, and 134 RBIs, while Kakefu hit 40 and Okada 35 homers.
-Their legendary back-to-back-to-back home runs into the Koshien backscreen on April 17 against the Giants became an iconic moment.
+Their legendary back-to-back-to-back home runs into the Koshien backscreen on April 17 against the Yomiuri became an iconic moment.
 Hanshin defeated the Seibu Lions 4-2 in the Japan Series for only the franchise's second championship.
 Ecstatic fans flooded Osaka's Dotonbori district and hurled a Colonel Sanders statue from a nearby KFC into the canal, reasoning it resembled Bass.
 This act birthed the 'Curse of the Colonel,' and Hanshin would not win another Japan Series for 38 years.

 38 Years of Futility - The Numbers Tell the Story